WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 Nevertheless, it may be possible to harness performance gains provided by N1169 fixed-point types through explicit template specialization.
-This is likely to be a valuable proposition to potential users of the library who find themselves targeting architectures which already benefit from N1169.
+This is likely to be a valuable proposition to potential users of the library who find themselves targeting platforms which support fixed-point arithmetic at the hardware level.

 ### N3352